What is a Sump Pump?

 - Mold growing on objects stored in your basement

 - Rising water in your pump basin during a storms

 - Severe vibrations or clunking noises while the sump pump is on

 Think you might have a problem with your sump pump?
-Call Coastal Services LLC!
+Call Coastal Services!
 Our trained and professional plumbers will inspect your pump and recommend a course of action to fix or replace the problematic pump.